 Drive the Smith Dorrien Highway and Connect to Highway 40

 If you’re just feeling a leisurely road trip day and enjoying the mountains from the car, you have to drive the Smith Dorrien Highway.
-This drive is a gravel road that starts in Canmore and ends at Kananaskis Lakes or vice versa.
+This gravel road drive starts in Canmore and ends at Kananaskis Lakes or vice versa.

 Hike to Troll Falls

 A fun, family-friendly Kananaskis hike to an incredible Alberta waterfall is Troll Falls.
 This 3.4 km heavily trafficked out and back trail brings you to Troll Falls.
-It’s fantastic in the summer, but in the winter you’ll be able to see a fantastic frozen waterfall.
+If that’s not enough for you, you can continue hiking to Marmot Falls and Upper Troll Falls for a 3 for 1 type of waterfall day.
+The trail is fantastic in the summer, but in the winter, you’ll be able to see a fantastic frozen waterfall.

 See the Larches on the Pocaterra Ridge Trail